 Leica M10-P vs Nikon D700

 The Leica M10-P and the Nikon D700 are two enthusiast cameras that were officially introduced, respectively, in August 2018 and July 2008.
-The M10-P is a rangefinder-style mirrorless camera, while the D700 is a DSLR.
+The M10-P is a rangefinder-focusing mirrorless camera, while the D700 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Nikon provides 12.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10-P and the Nikon D700?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M10-P and the Nikon D700.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The M10-P can be obtained in two different colors (black, silver), while the D700 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (63 percent) than the Leica M10-P. Moreover, the D700 is substantially heavier (63 percent) than the M10-P. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.